liris-origami/Quad-Optimized-LDS/README.md

 samplerGF3 -i ../initIrreducibleGF3.dat -m 4 -d 4
 ```

-which outputs the four matrices in GF(3) and the samples:
+which outputs the four matrices in GF(3) and the samples (cropped output):

 ```
 d= 0